 Across the perfume river is where most of Hue’s city commerce resides, home to a number of commercial and residential districts.
 Shopping areas in Hue is adequate, but not fantastic.
 It comprises of a number of departmental stores and family owned stores in the busy parts of town.
 However, it is history and not shopping for what you should visit the city of Hue for.

 Also, there are not as many shopping locations in Hue as say compared to Hanoi or Ho Chin Min.
 However, there are notable shopping and pedestrian streets at Phạm Ngũ Lão and Võ Thị Sáu streets.
-These streets are lined with pubs and stores catering to tourists, particularly targeted to much to western tastes.
+Additionally, these streets are lined with pubs and stores catering to tourists, particularly targeted to much to western tastes.
 This encompasses much of the night life in the city.

 Hue Citadel and Forbidden Purple City